QuantKAN: A Unified Quantization Framework for Kolmogorov Arnold Networks: The QuantKAN Framework

-where $f_b$ and $f_s$ denote the base and spline branches respectively, and $f$ is the full KAN layer.
-Different PTQ algorithms (e.g., AdaRound, BRECQ, GPTQ, ZeroQ) instantiate this objective with different strategies for quantizer optimization, calibration, or synthetic data generation.
+where $f_b$ and $f_s$ denote the base and spline/basis branches and $f$ is the full layer mapping.
+Different PTQ methods (e.g., AdaRound, BRECQ, GPTQ, AWQ, SmoothQuant, HAWQ-V2, ZeroQ) instantiate this objective with different calibration and optimization strategies; QuantKAN adapts each method by preserving branch separation throughout calibration/reconstruction.

-\textbf{\textit{Implemented Methods.}} We implement standard min-max and percentile-based uniform quantization as baselines, applied both per-tensor and per-channel.
-Our KAN-aware extension covers \texttt{KANLinear}, \texttt{KANLayer}, \texttt{GRAMLayer}, \texttt{KAGN}, and \texttt{KAGNConv} layers, and separately quantizes base weights, spline weights, and activation scales.
-This design enables controlled comparisons against more advanced PTQ methods.

-AdaRound \citep{nagel2020adaround} learns element-wise rounding offsets to minimize reconstruction error, using soft-to-hard rounding during optimization to narrow the gap between quantized and full-precision outputs.
-Similarly, Activation-aware Weight Quantization (AWQ) \citep{lin2023awq} suppresses activation outliers through per-channel scaling.
-In our KAN adaptation, scalings are applied separately to base and spline weights, preserving functional equivalence while reducing quantization error.
-BRECQ \citep{li2021brecq} minimizes block reconstruction error by calibrating groups of layers jointly.
-Our KAN-aware variant integrates spline bases into calibration so that both branches are reconstructed, not just the linear pathway.
-GPTQ \citep{frantar2022gptq} approaches quantization as a damped least-squares optimization, directly aligning quantized and full-precision outputs, and is especially effective at very low bit-widths (2--4 bits).

-HAWQ-V2 \citep{yao2021hawqv2} assigns bit-widths under a global precision budget by estimating Hessian sensitivity.
-In KANs, each sub-weight (base, spline, coefficient) is treated as a separate allocation unit, with Hessian traces estimated per sub-weight.

-Our PTQ methods span calibration-based (BRECQ, AdaRound), outlier-suppression (AWQ), and sensitivity-driven (HAWQ-V2) approaches.
-All are \emph{KAN-aware}, with separate base and spline quantization—an essential design, since collapsing branches destabilizes scales and severely degrades accuracy.
+We evaluate PTQ methods spanning the major families used in low-bit deployment.
+Uniform and percentile calibration serve as baselines for scale selection.
+AdaRound and BRECQ provide reconstruction-based functional-error minimization, which is important when spline/basis parameters are sensitive to small perturbations.
+AWQ and SmoothQuant apply outlier- and activation-aware scaling, relevant when basis expansions produce channel imbalance.
+GPTQ uses second-order error compensation, with curvature estimated separately per branch in QuantKAN.
+ZeroQ provides a data-free fallback when calibration data is limited.